 Staging Material for Your House Flipping Inventory

 First off, if you’ve been keeping up with our other articles, you already have an idea of what kind of staging I like to do in my properties.
-You can see examples of the before and afters in our other articles here!
+You can see an example of one of our craziest before and afters in one of our other articles here!

 Second thing: yes, I will be linking to all of the items I talk about.
 That way, if you like them too, you can get them for your own house flipping inventory!
 Like we’ve said before, the best thing to do to your rehabs is make them stand out in the area.
 If you’re using unique items in your properties then you’ll be adding your own flair to them (in staging, or otherwise).